apellanr/Aftershock/README.md

 # Aftershock

-Developed during our second hackathon, Aftershocks was created in the hopes of educating and informing people about earthquakes and disaster relief locations in case of an emergency.
+Aftershock, a hackathon winning project, was created in the hopes of informing individuals about earthquakes and disaster relief locations in case of an emergency.
+The idea of the application was inspired by Joshua Huber, who once was on a trip to New Zealand when a 6.3 magnitude earthquake struck the surrounding area around him.
+With no available cellular service, his family was not able to get a hold of him until a couple of days later.
+Alleviating this fear is the main purpose of our application.
+In the near future, we want to incorporate an email notifiation system in order to keep individuals in contact with their loved ones.

 ### Team
   - Senior Mentor: Gwen Pacifico